agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 change` point , an STM seems to have given good examples, whereas I barely even said anything about it.
 0.5-0.5

-Rule #4: An STM seems to be engaging in quite some Rhetorical questioning
+Rule #4: An STM seems to be engaging in quite some rhetorical
+questioning:

 >which is a device used to persuade or subtly influence the
 >audience.